We may earn a commission if you make a purchase through the links on our website.

 Conclusion

-In this article, we have looked at various IP and Port Scanning tools for checking open ports and services.
-If you are looking for a very fast tool that provides basic port checking, then go for SolarWinds scanning tool.
+In this article, we have looked at various IP and port scanning tools for checking open ports and services.
+If you are looking for a very fast tool that provides basic port checking, then go for SolarWinds' offering.
 The SolarWinds Port Scanner is also a good tool with a nice GUI and is easy to use and works without any faults or issues whatsoever.
 The interface and GUI is updated and the tool seems to be updated quite often.

 If you are a power-user and like to get your hands dirty, then Nmap might be the solution for you due to its array of options, although there may be a bit of learning curve to it.
-I can tell you it's not nearly as easy to run scans using Nmap (even the GUI) as it is with Angry Ip Scanner and SolarWinds scanner.
+The tool is not nearly as easy to run scans using Nmap (even the GUI) as it is with Angry Ip Scanner and SolarWinds scanner.

 Finally, keep in mind that the results you will get when performing a port scan from an internal network will be different from your results when coming from the outside.
 This is because of the various filtering devices that will block access from the outside.

-Also, before using a Port Scanner on a network, make sure you get the proper permissions from the network administrator or engineer, as some of these scanners can throw off some flags in IDS or on their Firewalls!
+Also, before using a port scanner on a network, make sure you get the proper permissions from the network administrator or engineer, as some of these scanners can throw off some flags in IDS or on their Firewalls!

 Port Scanning Software & Tools for Windows, Linux & Online FAQs